zcombinatorio/programs/CLIENT_SPEC.md

 │                    YOUR PLATFORM                                 │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                  │
+│  SETUP (once)                                                   │
+│  ─────────────                                                  │
 │  1.
+Create your Parent DAO                                      │
+│     └── POST /api/daos/parent { tokenMint, ownerWallet, pool }  │
+│                                                                  │
+│  ONBOARDING (per client)                                        │
+│  ────────────────────────                                       │
-New client onboards to your platform                        │
+│  2.
+Client onboards to your platform                            │
 │     └── You store user balances for their token                 │ │                                                                  │
-│  2.
-You create a child DAO for your client's token (one-time)   │ │     └── POST /api/daos { tokenMint, master, clientWallet }      │
+│  3.
+Create a Child DAO for your client                          │ │     └── POST /api/daos/child { parentDaoId, tokenMint, ... }    │
-│     └── DAO is immediately active                               │
 │                                                                  │
+│  PROPOSALS (ongoing)                                            │
+│  ───────────────────                                            │
-│  3.
+│  4.
 User wants to create a proposal                             │
 │     └── User authenticates with your platform                   │
-│     └── You verify user's token balance in your system          │ │     └── If eligible: POST /api/proposals { daoId, ... }         │
+│     └── You verify user's token balance in your system          │ │     └── POST /api/proposals { daoId, ... }                      │
 │                                                                  │
-│  4.
+│  5.
 Users trade on the proposal                                 │
-│     └── They trade your master token's conditionals directly    │ │     └── Your client's token appears in URL for branding         │ │                                                                  │
+│     └── They trade your parent token's conditionals directly    │ │     └── Child token appears in URL for branding                 │ │                                                                  │
-│  5.
+│  6.
 Proposal finalizes                                          │
 │     └── Winner determined by highest TWAP                       │
-│     └── Liquidity returns to your master's spot pool            │ │                                                                  │
+│     └── Liquidity returns to your parent's spot pool            │ │                                                                  │
 └─────────────────────────────────────────────────────────────────┘
 ```